checkeverything.ch

 • Dry thoroughly if your phone gets wet

-• Never charge with a wet charging port
+• Never charge through a wet charging port

-• Use a waterproof case for beach or water sports
+• Use a waterproof case for the beach or water sports

 • Clean ports regularly with compressed air